Junmai-Genshu without filtration “Juemon."

 Among the special classification names for Sake, Junmai Muroka is unfiltered, and Genshu is undiluted.
 Some breweries dilute Sake (with water), but the Juemon sake is not.

 Namazake is unpasteurized Sake, but this Juemon is not “nama" (raw), and it’s heated once to stop fermentation (pasteurized).

 The Juemon Junmai-Genshu Sake

 Sake Meter Value +3.5

-A few nights ago, I invited my father in law who is Japanese and who also lived in Peru during his university years, and it was a perfect opportunity to bled three cultures through food, Peruvian and Japanese, so we made Ceviche Peruano with Hamachi (Yellowtail), and Pisco Sour with Juemon Sake.
+A few nights ago, I invited my father in law who is Japanese and who also lived in Peru during his university years.
+It was a perfect opportunity to blend three cultures through food, Peruvian and Japanese, so we made Ceviche Peruano with Hamachi (Yellowtail), and Pisco Sour with Juemon Sake.

 Using Juemon sake for a Pisco Sour cocktail had a good result, but I recommend paring just Juemon Sake with Ceviche Peruano.
 In Japan, it is possible to find great quality fish; therefore is easy to make a great ceviche Peruano.

 To learn more about the ideal temperature to store sake visit the Japanese Sake

 Sake and Sochu makers Association.

 To learn more about Sake and Sake Breweries you can participate in one of the Virtual Sake Brewery tours with Sake Lovers.
 Follow their Facebook page to learn more about these Online Sake events.